Discrete automorphism groups of convex cones of finite type: Convex Cones and Kernels

 We begin with recalling some definitions that are standard in the theory of convex sets.
 A subset $C$ of a real finite dimensional vector space $V$ is called a \emph{cone} if it is nonempty and invariant under scalar multiplication with positive numbers (so $C$ need not contain the origin).
-The set of linear forms on $V$ that are $\geq 0$ on $C$ is a closed convex cone in the dual vector space $V^*$.
-It is called the \emph{cone dual to $C$} and denoted $C^*$.
-The interior of this dual is denoted $C^\circ$, to which we shall refer as the \emph{open dual} of $C$.
+The set of linear forms on $V$ that are $\geq 0$ on $C$ is a closed convex cone in the dual vector space $V^*$, called the \emph{cone dual to $C$} and denoted $C^*$.
+The interior of this dual, to which we shall refer as the \emph{open dual} of $C$, will be denoted by $C^\circ$.
 It is set of linear forms whose zero set meets the closure of $C$ in the origin only.
+For a closed convex cone $C$ in $V$, we have $C^{**}=C$: according to Corollary 11.7.1 of \cite{rock} $C$ is the intersection of the half spaces which contain it (if this collection of half spaces is empty, then this intersection is $V$ by definition).

 Let $A$ be a finite dimensional real affine space.
-Given a convex subset $X\subset A$, then the \emph{relative interior} of $X$ is the interior of $X$ in its affine span; we denote it by $\dot X$.
+Given a convex subset $X\subset A$, then the \emph{relative interior} of $X$ is the interior of $X$ in its affine span; we denote it by $\mathring X$ (other authors use $\text{ri}(X)$).
 If this happens to be $X$, then we say that $X$ is \emph{relatively open}.
-A \emph{face} of $X$ is a nonempty subset $Y$ of $X$ with the property that every segment in $X$ which meets $Y$ is either contained in $Y$ or meets $Y$ in an end point.
-A face is closed in $X$ and any intersection of faces of $X$ is a face of $X$.
+A \emph{face} of $X$ is a nonempty subset $F$ of $X$ with the property that every segment in $X$ which meets $F$ is either contained in $F$ or meets $F$ in an end point.
+A face is closed in $X$.
+Any intersection of faces of $X$ is a face of $X$ and the relative interiors of the faces decompose $X$.
 If $f:X\to \RR$ is the restriction of an affine-linear function, then the set of points of $X$ where $f$ assumes its infimum is a face of $X$, but not every face of $X$ is necessarily of that form.
 A face that can be so obtained is called \emph{exposed}.
 A point of $X$ that makes up a face resp.\ an exposed face by itself is also called an \emph{extreme} resp.\ \emph{exposed point} of $X$.
+The \emph{star} of a face $F$ of $X$, $\Star_X(F)$, is the collection of the faces of $X$ that contain $F$.
+The union of the relative interiors of theses faces will be denoted $|\Star_X(F)|$.
+In case $\Star_X(F)$ is finite, $|\Star_X(F)|$ will be open in $X$, but this need not be so in general.
 We say that $X$ is \emph{nondegenerate} if it does not contain an affine line.